-Career Description Plan, direct, or coordinate activities of an organization or department that provides lodging and other accommodations.
+Example of Lodging Manager Job Plan, direct, or coordinate activities of an organization or department that provides lodging and other accommodations.

-Life As a Lodging Manager
+A Day in the Life of a Lodging Manager

 - Purchase supplies, and arrange for outside services, such as deliveries, laundry, maintenance and repair, and trash collection.

-What a Lodging Manager Should Know
+Qualities of a Lodging Manager

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Service Orientation: Actively looking for ways to help people.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.